apache/spark/docs/configuration.md

             Port number to listen on for SSL connections.
             The SSL port should be between 1024 and 65535 (inclusive).
             Default value of 0 means the port will be determined automatically.
-            Attention that the port should be separated for each particular protocols.
+            The port can be specified for services individually, with properties like <code>spark.ssl.YYY.port</code>.
         </td>
     </tr>
     <tr>